alicjamusial/satnogs-frames-downloader/README.md

-## SatNOGS frames downloader
+## SatNOGS frames downloader 📡

-Python3 script to automatically download SatNOGS decoded data from any satellite and create `.hex` or `.json` file with the results.
+Python script to automatically download SatNOGS data from a chosen satellite and create `.hex` or `.json` file with the results.

 #### Requirements
 - python > 3.5.0